gdslang/gdsl-toolkit/Readme.md

 # GDSL Toolkit

-The GDSL toolkit is a software framework for specifying machine language language decoders.
-It is meant to allow a natural decoder specification that resembles the way the vendor manuals describe the instruction set.
-The toolkit comes with a set of decoders, semantics translators to the analysis-friendly intermediate reprensentation RReil, IR optimizations, and binding to other programming languages such as C++ and Java.
+The GDSL toolkit is a software framework for specifying machine language decoders.
+It is meant to allow a natural specification that resembles the way the vendor manuals describe the instruction set.
+The toolkit comes with a set of decoders, semantics translators to the analysis-friendly intermediate reprensentation RReil, IR optimizations, and bindings to other programming languages such as C++ and Java.

 ## Dependencies